CodeHubOrg/codehuborg.github.io/_posts/2014-05-13-may-meetup-playing-with-svg.md

 With increasing browser support, SVG (Scalable Vector Graphics) is finally becoming a valid option for creating images that can scale without loss across multiple viewport sizes.

-There are a number of areas where SVG can be useful:
+There are a number of areas where SVG can be useful, for example:
 <ul>
 <li>Icons that can be styled with css</li>
-<li>Creating graphs and other diagrams like pie charts, columns charts</li>
+<li>Generated graphs and other diagrams like pie charts, columns charts</li>
 <li>Animated images</li>
 </ul>